Florida Criminal Defense Lawyer Eric M. Matheny Attorney Profile Frequently Asked Questions Contact Us

 The reason for high trafficking bonds is (1) the mandatory minimum prison time may induce flight as people are naturally afraid of prison, and (2) the Florida Legislature has taken a firm position against taking drugs and suspected drug traffickers off the streets.
 For this reason, you may be charged with a violent felony such as strongarm robbery and you may be issued a $12,500 bond.
 But if you are found with a pill bottle full of OxyContin and you do not have a legitimate prescription, the bond amount could be set in the $100,000 - $250,000 range.

 When clients are arrested for trafficking, I am usually contacted by family members within hours or their loved one's arrest.
 This is because they want to bond their loved one out of jail.
-As a criminal defense lawyer, I handle trafficking matters in both Miami-Dade and Broward County, and I am familiar with the bond issues associated with these types of cases.

 It's important to remember that the bond judge is not the same as the trial judge.
 The bond judge merely addresses the issue of bond.
 It's a 30-second hearing at best.
 If probable cause for the charge is found (the judge determines this by reading the officer's arrest affidavit), then bond is set and the case goes to the State Attorney's Office for pre-file.

 If bond is set at a six-figure amount, there are remedies for reducing the bond.
-A criminal defense attorney can make argument to the bond judge, illustrating the client's lack of prior offenses, ties to the community, work history, or educational background.
+A Miami-Dade County criminal defense attorney can make argument to the bond judge, illustrating the client's lack of prior offenses, ties to the community, work history, or educational background.
 This demonstrates that the client is established in the community and is unlikely to flee.
 It's important to note that the main legislative intent behind a monetary bond is to ensure the defendant's presence in court.
 There are secondary concerns, such as safety of the community, but first and foremost, the court just wants to be satisfied that the accused is going to go to court when they are supposed to go.

 If the bond judge will not reduce the bond, then the trial court judge may be able to do so.
 I regularly file motions to reduce bonds.
 Furthermore, a trial court judge may require a Nebbia satisfaction.
 That means that documents, such as bank records or affidavits, must be presented to the court to show where the bond money is coming from.
 That means that if the bond is reduced to $25,000, the friend or family member posting the bond premium ($2,500) must present evidence to the court showing that the money is not coming from a drug-related source.
 In other words, if the bond money is coming out of your savings account, typically the court will want a bank statement showing withdrawal of that money from the account, along with an affidavit explaining where the money came from.
 This is to ensure that drug trafficking bonds are not coming from the proceeds of drug trafficking.